-However, there has been one player this offseason, who has me amped up every time I hear his name mentioned.
+However, there has been one player this past offseason, who has me amped up every time I hear his name mentioned.

 Lowrie came to the Mets on a two-year, $20 million dollar deal during the 2019 offseason.
-One of Brodie van Waganen’s first signings, Lowrie was brought in to fill some gaps in the infield depending on the play of Todd Frazier, Robinson Cano, etc.
+One of Brodie van Wagenen’s first signings, Lowrie was brought in to fill some gaps in the infield depending on the play of Todd Frazier, Robinson Cano, etc.

 The reason behind bringing Lowrie to Flushing remains a mystery for a multitude of reasons.
 Why?
 Let’s start with an easy one: